AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Frequently Asked Questions

-In Wisconsin, the best average rates for teen drivers and the best customer satisfaction ratings come from Erie.
-Another strong contender is USAA, where drivers with a teen on their policy can save over $400 a year, on average.
+In Wisconsin, the best average rates for teen drivers come from USAA ($2,864 per year) and American Family ($3,204 per year).
 However, USAA is available only to military families.

 Full coverage auto insurance is much pricier than minimum coverage, but for some, the peace of mind is well worth it.
 In Wisconsin in particular, there might be a stronger case for it than in some other states due to an increased risk of hail damage and accidents involving deer.
 These types of damage are not covered in minimum insurance policies, so if you have a newer vehicle, full coverage is likely worth it to cover vehicle damage.
 In addition, if you leased or financed your car, your lender may require you to carry full coverage.